rahulbalwan/influenza-epidemic-modelling/README.md

 ---

 > Influenza behaves more like an **SIRS-type system** in reality, due to antigenic drift and waning immunity.
+---
+## Key findings: (SEIR model fitting)

+* The SEIR model was fitted to observed influenza data from the **2022–2023 season**, focusing on the **early epidemic growth phase**.

+### Model fitting approach

+* The model was linked to observed case data using **incidence**, defined as:
+  * σE (rate of transition from exposed to infectious)
+* A scaling parameter (ρ) was introduced to account for:
+  * under-reporting
+  * differences between model population and surveillance data

+* Parameters estimated:
+  * transmission rate (β)
+  * scaling factor (ρ)

+---

+### Fitted parameter estimates

+* β ≈ 0.402
+* R₀ ≈ 1.21
+* ρ ≈ 174

+---

+### Model performance

+* The model provides an excellent fit to the early growth phase:
+  * RMSE ≈ 117
+  * MAE ≈ 112

+* The model successfully captures:
+  * exponential growth dynamics
+  * acceleration of cases during early epidemic phase

+---

+### Peak timing

+* Observed peak: **2022-11-21**
+* Predicted peak: **2022-11-21**

+* The model accurately reproduces the timing of epidemic growth during the fitting window

+---

+### Interpretation

+* The SEIR model is well-suited for modelling:
+  * early epidemic growth
+  * transmission dynamics under near-exponential conditions

+* The estimated reproduction number (**R₀ ≈ 1.21**) confirms:
+  * sustained but moderate transmission

+---

+### Limitations

+* The model does not accurately reproduce the **full epidemic curve**, including:
+  * peak magnitude
+  * post-peak decline

+* This is due to simplifying assumptions:
+  * constant transmission rate (β)
+  * homogeneous mixing
+  * no seasonal forcing
+  * no behavioural or policy changes

+---

+### Key insight

+* Mechanistic models must be applied to **appropriate epidemic phases**

+* The early growth phase is:
+  * the most reliable period for parameter estimation
+  * consistent with theoretical assumptions (exponential growth)

+* Modelling the full epidemic requires:
+  * time-varying transmission (β(t))
+  * seasonal effects
+  * extended models such as SIRS

+---

+### Conclusion

+* The SEIR model successfully bridges:
+  * empirical estimates (growth rate, R₀)
+  * mechanistic epidemic dynamics

+* It provides a strong foundation for:
+  * further model development
+  * sensitivity analysis
+  * more realistic epidemic modelling frameworks
+---
 ## Conceptual insight (Overall):

 * The dataset represents a **sequence of repeated epidemic processes**, rather than a single continuous time series